 South Carolina Has A Zero Tolerance Policy

-Any person under the age of 21 who drives a motor vehicle after drinking alcohol faces a zero tolerance policy for drinking and driving.
+Any person under the age of 21 who drives a motor vehicle after drinking alcohol faces a zero tolerance policy for drinking and driving in South Carolina.

 Consequences of Underage DUI

 If you are under 21 and and your blood alcohol (BAC) is at least .02 and less than .08

 - License (or permit) suspended or withheld for three months for a first offense; six months for a second offense within five years.